slack-samples/bolt-python-assistant-template/README.md

 # Agent & Assistant Sample (Bolt for Python)

-This is a Bolt for Python sample app demonstrates how to use [Agents & Assistants](https://api.slack.com/docs/apps/ai) in Slack.
+This Bolt for Python sample app demonstrates how to use [Agents & Assistants](https://api.slack.com/docs/apps/ai) in Slack.

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 ## Installation